-- Access to the JPMorgan Chase on-site Health & Wellness Centers; - Employee Assistance Program (EAP); - · Tobacco cessation program; and - · Wellness Screening at your doctor's office or qualifying labs.
+- Access to the JPMorgan Chase on-site Health & Wellness Centers; - Employee Assistance Program (EAP); - Tobacco cessation program; and - Wellness Screening at your doctor's office or qualifying labs.

-If you elect COBRA coverage for these services, you are eligible to earn \$200 in Wellness Rewards (a taxable incentive payable through payroll) by completing a Wellness Screening and Wellness Assessment during the annual designated timeframe.
-This is the maximum amount of Wellness Rewards you can earn.
-Additionally, your covered spouse/domestic partner is not eligible to earn any wellness incentives.
+If you elect COBRA coverage for these services, you are eligible to earn Wellness Rewards (a taxable incentive payable through payroll) by completing the Initial Wellness Activity(ies) during the annual designated timeframe.
+This maximum amount of Initial Wellness Rewards you can earn is determined by your Medical Plan eligibility: JPMC Core Medical Plan \$200, JPMC Simplified Medical Plan \$100.
+Additionally, your covered spouse/domestic partner is not eligible to earn any Additional Wellness Activities.